 Upon transfer of the property and registration in the purchaser’s name, the district Land Registry Office will charge transfer fees, which are based on the market value of the property at the time of the purchase and are calculated as follows:

-3% on the first €85.430
+- 3% on the first €85.430

-5% from €85.430 - €170.860
+- 5% from €85.430 - €170.860

 - 8% €170.000 +

 Note: For properties owned jointly by a couple, transfer fees are charged on 50% of the property value for each, providing an advantage for any property value exceeding €85.430.

-New Law: Properties purchased between the 2nd of December 2011 and 31st December 2016, which are subject to VAT will be exempt from the above transfer fees.
+Note: Properties purchased after the 2nd of December 2011, which are subject to VAT will be exempt from the above transfer fees.
 Properties not subject to VAT will be eligible for a 50% exemption from the above transfer fees.

 VAT payable on property